MaciejMarkiewicz/captionizer/README.md

 - [Prof. Jerzy Bralczyk: "Jak mówić, żeby nas słuchano"](https://youtu.be/TG4ZAGnlPOY?t=775) - 12:56-13:22 - see
   [transcription fragment](https://github.com/MaciejMarkiewicz/captionizer/tree/master/src/examples/pl-azure.docx) - 5% mistakes -
   surprisingly good, mistakes are understandable

-## External libraries

-Libraries used are listed in the `requirements.txt` file:

-- azure-cognitive-services and SpeechRecognition - as speech recognition engines
-- sounddevice, soundfile and PyAudio - to handle recording and manage audio inputs
-- python-docx - to create transcription docx files
-- PySimpleGUIQt - for GUI

-## App architecture

-The app was build using the MVVM pattern, with view being the user entry point, and the viewmodel serving as a data source and updating the model.
-The other-way communication is performed using decorator-like callbacks (expanding on top of each other) and asynchronous coroutines, e.g. the document writer.
-Speech recognition engines use the strategy pattern, inheriting from the abstract Engine class.

 ## Usage & UI